-- Contract with and compensate local Code.org-accredited facilitators to lead the K-12 professional learning workshops.
+- Employ local Code.org-accredited facilitators to lead the K-12 professional learning workshops.

 - Promote the December Hour of Code campaign locally.

-- Organize and host a minimum of 4 community meet ups for CS educators, tech industry employees, and CS faculty from local universities.
-All K-12 teachers attending CS Fundamentals, CS Discoveries and CS Principles workshops should be invited.
+- Organize and host meet ups for CS educators, tech industry employees, and CS faculty from local universities.

-- Use existing funding and finance infrastructure to cover up-front workshop costs and pay facilitators and teachers prior to Code.org reimbursement.
+- Use existing funding and finance infrastructure to cover up-front workshop costs and pay facilitators and teachers prior to Code.org funding being released.

-- Establish and implement an annual fundraising plan and goals to ensure Code.org professional learning program is fully funded locally by June of 2020 through any combination of state or federal funding, district cost recovery (i.e, fee-for-service), and corporate or foundation grants or sponsorships.
+- Establish and implement an annual fundraising plan to access state or federal funding, district cost recovery, and corporate or foundation grants or sponsorships.

 - Establish and meet detailed metrics on growth of number of participating teachers and students in the region, implementation of courses, diversity, and quality of workshops.

-- Complete all components of the annual report to help Code.org evaluate Regional Partner's individual growth against initial expectations and agreements.
+- Complete an annual report to help Code.org evaluate Regional Partner's individual growth against goals established with the region's Outreach Manager.

-- Host Code.org Regional Partner Summits during the length of the partnership (usually twice a year in the spring and fall, additional Summits may be added as needed).
+- Host Code.org Regional Partner Summits during the length of the partnership (usually twice a year in the spring and fall).

 - Design and manage Facilitator application process in collaboration with the Regional Partner.